 Since the beginning of time, the ocean has been regarded as boundless and untouchable by human activity.
-Because of its colossal size and depth, attempts at understanding the ocean are laden with difficulties.
+Because of its colossal size and depth, attempts at understanding the oceans are laden with difficulties.
 However, it has now become apparent that the ocean, despite its immense magnitude, can drastically be changed by daily activities of human beings.
-Unprecedented changes are occurring along coastal regions as well as into the far depths of the oceans.
-Our team have juxtaposed all data from scientists and wrote a paper that helps us to understand the cause of widespread pollution of world’s oceans.
+Unprecedented man-made changes are occurring along coastal regions as well as into the far depths of the oceans.

 While the particular causes of environmental change are multifaceted, numerous human activities and natural events are now said to be the driving forces in the alteration of the global ocean, such as marine litter.